PALS - Partnering Ambassadors for Life and Service

 • Life-skill Mentoring

-• Personal Devotional Opportunities
+• Personal Spiritual Support

-This Program provided at NO COST
+PALS Programs are provided at NO COST

 This unique developmental program, designed for disenfranchised adult women and their families, is offered in Athens, Georgia at NO COST to the recipient.
 This is a program capable of duplication throughout the United States.